 The reason is that struggling readers often have deficits in phonemic awareness that prevent them from doing more advanced skills, such as substituting, deleting, or reversing sounds in words.
 These are the skills that are explicitly targeted in the Tier 2 and Tier 3 interventions.
 Fluent readers, on the other hand, have strong phonemic awareness and can perform these advanced skills with ease.
 Reading interventions that do not address these deficits have modest effects at best.
 Interventions that teach phonics, allow for opportunities to practice reading, and explicitly train phonemic awareness to the advanced level have the strongest effects.
 These interventions have proven that 90 to 95% of students can learn to read at grade level with correct instruction.

 These interventions use a tiered system to provide the most appropriate level of instruction.
 Tier 1 often consists of group instruction.
 Tier 2 consists of additional instruction that is provided for at-risk students, while Tier 3 consists of 1-on-1 instruction for students who continue to struggle.
 Because Pictures Are For Babies is primarily designed for 1-on-1 tutoring, the tiers are defined slightly differently.
 Tier 1 consists of explicit instruction on letter-sound mappings.
 Tier 2 consists of exercises that develop phonemic awareness to the advanced level.
 Tier 3 consists of more of those exercises with additional multisensory support.
+Tier 4 is for students with complex reading disabilities that are caused by phonemic awareness deficits and additional cognitive or neurological issues.
+This tier should be handled by a reading specialist.

-The interventions that delivered the best results taught phonics.
+The interventions that delivered the best results also taught phonics.
 However, there are many ways to teach phonics, and not all of them have the same effectiveness.
 Some programs teach phonics by introducing a complex set of rules, with exceptions and exceptions to the exceptions.
 Most have tutors or trainers use technical terms like "long vowel", "silent e", or others.
 Fluent readers, however, do not use these rules when reading and often do not even know them.
 The rules are also not real, but rather a way to categorize statistical patterns of a language.
 When the pattern is so consistent that it can be considered a rule, repeated exposure to the words that follow that pattern is sufficient.
 When the pattern is not consistent, the rule is not helpful.
 In fact, it can be detrimental, especially to struggling readers, who are already using a lot of cognitive resources to learn how to read.

 Orthographic mapping also explains why spelling should be integrated with reading in any literacy program.
 Spelling requires that the exact letter-sound mappings are used, so it helps track if the word has been deeply stored in long-term memory.
 Spelling practice reinforces reading skills, which in turn reinforce spelling skills.
 This is why Pictures Are For Babies has dictation lessons, and why progress to the next course is blocked until the student sufficiently masters the dictation lessons of the current course.